As more couples delay parenthood, older parents and kids weigh joys and challenges of age gap

 Her father suffered a stroke when she was around 11 or 12 years old and retired shortly after that, though he continued to take on some work.

-Today, she is a mother to two children aged nine and two years old.
+Today, she is a mother to two children aged nine and two years old and laments how her friends' parents help them out with their kids, while hers cannot.

-“While I don’t depend on my parents to take care of my kids, it’s heartwarming to see my friends’ parents helping them out.”

-She added that her children never got to meet her father, their grandfather, who died from old age before they were born.
+In fact, her children never got to meet her father, who died from old age before they were born.

 And although her mother, who is now in her late 70s, had helped out a little with caring for her older son when he was younger, she is no longer able to do so due to her limited mobility.

-Ms Yi Ling’s experience having a wide age gap with her parents are hardly rare.
+Ms Yi Ling’s experience having a wide age gap with her parents is hardly rare.

 Last weekend, CNA newscaster Glenda Chong, 51, broke the news in a CNA TODAY article that she and her husband are expecting a child early next year, after a decade-long in-vitro fertilisation (IVF) journey.